Long Black Veil: Cover versions

 Mick Jagger recorded a version with The Chieftains for that group's 1995 album The Long Black Veil.

-Mike Ness, principal songwriter and guitarist of punk-rock band Social Distortion, covered the song on his 1999 debut solo album Cheating at Solitaire.
+Mike Ness, principal songwriter and guitarist of punk rock band Social Distortion, covered the song on his 1999 debut solo album Cheating at Solitaire.

-Jerry Garcia, David Grisman and Tony Rice cover the song on the 2000 Pizza Tapes recordings.
+Jerry Garcia, David Grisman and Tony Rice covered the song on the 2000 Pizza Tapes recordings.

 It has been covered by Harry Manx, including a version on the compilation Johnny's Blues: A Tribute to Johnny Cash, and in October 2009, by Rosanne Cash on her album The List.
 A version by Scottish rock band Nazareth was never released on an album, but is played at live concerts.

-On the 2011 album Rancho Alto by Jason Boland & the Stragglers, the song "False Accuser's Lament" is a follow up to "Long Black Veil", describing a witness's view of the events and the role that he played.
+On the 2011 album Rancho Alto by Jason Boland & the Stragglers, the song "False Accuser's Lament" is a follow-up to "Long Black Veil", describing a witness's view of the events and the role that he played.

 Phil Lesh of the Grateful Dead performed the song several times, with a variety of musicians, in his rotating line-ups of Phil Lesh and Friends at his venue Terrapin Crossroads.
 Jamey Johnson has covered the song on tour.
 Black Rebel Motorcycle Club occasionally perform the song during their live shows.
-The Black Crowes have covered the song, for instance during their December 17, 2010 performance at The Fillmore in San Francisco.
+The Black Crowes have covered the song, for instance during their December 17, 2010, performance at The Fillmore in San Francisco.

 Richard Hawley covered the song as a B-side to "Just Like the Rain".

 The Proclaimers' version is included as a bonus track on the 2001 release of their 1988 album Sunshine on Leith.

+MJ Lenderman's live album And the Wind (Live and Loose!) closes with his rendition of the song, which he performed with the experimental folk band Styrofoam Winos during an afterparty for Pitchfork Music Festival held at the Lincoln Hall in Chicago.